 👋👋 Universal Analytics is going away in late 2023

-DEFINITION: “Universal Analytics” is the name of the old (current?) version of Google Analytics.
+DEFINITION: “Universal Analytics” is the name of the old version of Google Analytics that we used for many years.
 From here, I’ll refer to it as “UA“.

-On March 16, 2022, Google announced that Universal Analytics (UA) will stop processing new data on 1 July, 2023 and reports on historical data will only be accessible for a period of time after that (at least 6 months… but not forever).
+On March 16, 2022, Google announced that Universal Analytics (UA) will stop processing new data on 1 July, 2023 and reports on historical data will only be accessible until 1 July 2024.

 What is Google Analytics 4 (GA4)

 GA4 has a very different user interface and a different underlying data model.
 This means it’s not just a matter of learning new buttons to access the same reports: the way we build reports and think about viewing our data is fundamentally different.